zencart/documentation/content/user/admin_pages/catalog/products_expected.md

 This admin page allows you to see all  the products which have a *Date Available* set to a future date.
-From this page, you may edit an expected product.
+From this page, you may edit any product in the list of expected products.

-The *Dave Available* field is set on the [Product Editing screen](/user/products/product_edit/).
+The *Date Available* field is set on the [Product Editing screen](/user/products/product_edit/).

 Expected Products are sometimes also called **Upcoming Products**.